-Just in case you're not sure what I mean by a sandwich press, here's a pic.
+Just in case you're not sure what I mean by a sandwich press, there's a pic below.
 They heat up nice and quick, are super easy to clean and are amazing for cooking so very many more things than bread - just wait till I share my fabulous tofu hack!
 These are particularly great if you're just cooking for one and don't want a million pots to clean.

 For something so incredibly handy there is one very unfortunate drawback, and that is that sandwich presses all have non-stick coatings.
 There are many health concerns regarding the toxicity, and environmental persistence of non stick chemicals, but the main things to be mindful of are:

 Don't use if there are any scratch marks - use wooden or silicone utensils to avoid scratching the surface.
-If its scratched, i'm sorry to say, its best to get rid of it.
+If it is scratched, I'm sorry to say, it's best to get rid of it.

 When I purchased my sandwich press there were simply no other alternatives available and I thought long and hard about the health pros of quickly and easily getting more nutritious food into the family vs the toxicity concerns.
 I was a time poor student trying to feed a hungry family at the time so I made the sandwich press purchase with strict instructions to the family that we would have to get rid of it if it wasn't looked after very carefully.